 - strategic management at the level of the scientific unit there is a need to regulate the collection and storage of data, in particular the system for sharing and citing research data through clear and transparent procedures or formal and legal regulations.
-Data stewards should be able to enforce the quality of data and care for the life cycle of data at the level of a division or other organisational unit, which requires the introduction of regulations for the performance of research works or the management of intellectual property of universities or scientific institutes; - protection of intellectual property there is a need to broaden knowledge in this regard, in particular of the means of data protection, especially the data collected in the form of databases and knowledge of the possibilities offered by copyright and related rights provisions; - knowledge of scientific repositories and issues related to the technical aspect of data collection and sharing.
+Data stewards should be able to enforce the quality of data and care for the life cycle of data at the level of a division or other organisational unit, which requires the introduction of regulations on the management of scientific data in the existing regulations for the performance of research works or the management of intellectual property of universities or scientific institutes; - protection of intellectual property there is a need to broaden knowledge in this regard, in particular of the means of data protection, especially the data collected in the form of databases and knowledge of the possibilities offered by copyright and related rights provisions; - knowledge of scientific repositories and issues related to the technical aspect of data collection and sharing.